-- Unless otherwise specifically provided, no secret ballots may be used except for electing officers of the body.

-- Any member may require a roll-call vote.
+- Unless otherwise specifically provided, no secret ballots may be used except for electing officers of the body. - Any member may require a roll-call vote.

-- Wis.
-Stat. § 19.88(1), (2).

-Record Keeping
+Open Sessions: Record Keeping

-- All motions and roll call votes must be recorded and preserved. - Law does not specify a timeframe in which records of motions and roll call votes must be created. - However, it is advisable that motions and roll call votes should be recorded at the time of the meeting or as soon thereafter as practicable. - Voting records must be open to public inspection to the extent required under the public records law.
+- All motions and roll call votes must be recorded and preserved - Law does not specify a timeframe in which such records must be created. - However, it is advisable that motions and roll call votes should be recorded at the time of the meeting or as soon thereafter as practicable - Voting records must be open to public inspection to the extent required under the public records law - The open meetings law does not itself require bodies to keep formal minutes of meetings However, minutes are often required by other statutes for certain types of bodies